Bukola Saraki

-He left the ruling party, All Progressive Congress (APC) and returned to his former party People's Democratic Party (PDP) Where he became the opposition leader, on 31 July 2018.
+He left the ruling All Progressive Congress (APC) and returned to his former party, the Peoples Democratic Party (PDP), where he became the opposition leader, on 31 July 2018.
 Saraki declared his presidential campaign for the PDP presidential ticket in the 2019 election, but lost the primaries to Atiku Abubakar.
 He was subsequently announced as the director general of Atiku Abubakar's presidential campaign for the 2019 presidential election, which he lost to incumbent President Muhammadu Buhari.

 Family

-Saraki was born on 19 December 1962 in London to his mother Florence Morenike Saraki and his father Olusola Saraki, who was a Senator in the Second Nigerian Republic.
-Bukola Saraki is married to Toyin Saraki (née Ojora), they have four children together.
+Saraki was born on 19 December 1962 in London to Florence Morenike Saraki and Olusola Saraki, who was a senator in the Nigerian Second Republic.
+Bukola Saraki is married to Toyin Saraki (née Ojora).
+They have four children.
+Popular among his children are Seni and Tosin Saraki.

 Education

 Saraki was educated at King's College, Lagos, where he graduated in 1978.
 He attended Cheltenham College, a public boarding school in the United Kingdom from 1979 to 1981.
 He then proceeded to London Hospital Medical College of the University of London from 1982 to 1987, where he obtained a Bachelor of Medicine, Bachelor of Surgery.